 The Nominating and Corporate Governance Committee of the Board of Directors has nominated each of Austin J. Shanfelter, William N. Shiebler and John Van Heuvelen to stand for reelection at the Annual Meeting, to hold office until the 2006 Annual Meeting and until their respective successor is elected and qualified.
 Their current term as Class II directors expires at the 2003 Annual Meeting.
-The Board of Directors currently is composed of nine directors elected in three classes, with three Class II, three Class III, and three Class III directors.
+The Board of Directors currently is composed of nine directors elected in three classes, with three Class II, three Class II, and three Class III directors.
 Directors in each class hold office for three-year terms.
 The terms of the classes are staggered so that the term of only one class terminates each year.
-The terms of the current Class II directors expire at the Annual Meeting; if elected, the nominees for Class II directors will serve until the annual shareholders meeting in 2006.
+The terms of the current Class II directors expire at the annual shareholders meeting in 2006.
 The terms of the Class III directors expire at the annual meeting of shareholders in 2004 and the terms of the Class I directors expire at the annual meeting of shareholders in 2005.